xofbd/alabama_election_map/README.md

 # Alabama Election Map
 This repository is ready to deploy a Bokeh figure on Heroku.
-The code visualizes the Alabama Senate Special Election 2017 results on a county level. <br>
+The code visualizes the Alabama Senate Special Election 2017 results on a county level.
+The results of the US Presidential Election 2016 are also visualized as a comparison.<br>

 ## Prerequisites
 You will need to have these python packages installed. <br>